capactio/capact/docs/development.md

 ## Instrumentation

-This section describes the development of Voltron components instrumentation.
+This section describes the approach for Voltron components instrumentation.

 ### Enable metrics scrape

-We are using Prometheus Operator, so you need to create a ServiceMonitor with `voltron.dev/scrape-metrics: "true"` label to enable metrics scrapping.
+We use Prometheus Operator for monitoring.
+To enable metrics scraping, you need to create a ServiceMonitor with `voltron.dev/scrape-metrics: "true"` label.
 ServiceMonitor can be created in any Namespace.
 Check [Engine metrics.yaml](../deploy/kubernetes/chart/charts/engine/templates/metrics.yaml) file for a reference on how to create a proper Service and ServiceMonitor.

 ### Add Grafana Dashboard

-We have a dashboard sidecar container enabled for Grafana deployment.
-This sidecar watches all ConfigMaps in the cluster and filters out the ones with a label `grafana_dashboard: "1"`.
-Changes to the ConfigMaps are monitored and the imported dashboards are deleted/updated.
+To make the Grafana dashboard management easier, we use Grafana Dashboard sidecar.
+It watches all ConfigMaps in the cluster with a label `grafana_dashboard: "1"`.
+Changes to the ConfigMaps are monitored and the imported dashboards are updated or deleted accordingly.

 A recommendation is to use one ConfigMap per dashboard as Grafana doesn't handle multiple dashboards properly.
 Additionally, we keep dashboards as JSON files in a separate folder and load them into ConfigMap using `Files.Get` Helm command.
 As a result: